Cautious optimization via data informativity: Cautious optimization

 \subsection{Uncertainty on function values}

 The results in Section~\ref{sec:verification} allow us to find bounds for the unknown function $\hat{\phi}$, but do not consider how much these bounds deviate from its true value.
 For this, note that the result of Theorem~\ref{thm:explicit delta} can be interpreted as quantifying the distance between the true function value and the least-squares estimate $\phi^{\lse}$ (defined in Remark~\ref{rem:lse}) in terms of the basis functions and the data.
-This observation leads us to define the \textit{uncertainty} corresponding to~\eqref{eq:def g gc} at $z$ by
+This observation leads us to define the \textit{uncertainty} corresponding to~\eqref{eq:def g gc} at $z$ by Thus, if the uncertainty $U(z;\Theta)$ at $z$ is small, then $\phi^{\lse}(z;\Theta)$ is quantifiably a good estimate of $\hat{\phi}(z)$.